Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Wi-Fi Sensing under Near-Field Domination

 To provide an intuitive insight, we conduct an experiment to validate the near-field domination effect.
 As shown in Fig.~\ref{sfig:pre_layout}, four subjects are seated in a meeting room, each with a UE placed 20~\!cm in front of them; with a 60~\!cm spacing between body centers, the subjects are in close proximity, corresponding to typical adult body sizes.
 Each subject performs a sweeping motion in turn, while their respective UEs maintain communication with the AP by streaming video.
 We sniff CSIs from all four links and show their phase variations in Fig.~\ref{sfig:pre_var}.
 The results illustrate that only the link corresponding to the active subject exhibits significant phase fluctuations, with minimal interference observed on the other links, demonstrating the practicality of near-field sensing for enabling multi-person HAR, as it effectively mitigates interference from other subjects and the environment.
-However, these results also indicate that, although default communication align with realistic ISAC scenarios, they introduce sample non-uniformity across links, which inevitably degrades sensing performance.
+Meanwhile, non-uniformity of samples across links is also observed.
+We further compare the HAR accuracy between single-person and four-person scenarios.
+A simple GRU model (see Section~\ref{ssec:sys_pt}) is used to recognize nine activities that can be performed by a single person (see Section~\ref{ssec:exp_set}, with handshaking removed).
+As shown in Fig.~\ref{fig:recog_1vs4}, no significant difference in accuracy exists, suggesting that multi-person sensing achieves performance comparable to the single-person case within our near-field sensing system.
+Therefore, we focus on multi-person scenarios in the remainder of this work.